janakmallik/Street-Greenery-Distribution-Machine-Learning-CSE4100/Notepad/procedure.md

 # Thesis Procedure
 ## A. Greenery Distribution Detection

     need answers for:
-- what parameters we should use for Greenery Distribution Detection, sothat we can compare the distribution with socio-economic factors ingenetic algorithm..?
+    - what parameters we should use for Greenery Distribution Detection, so that we can compare the distribution with socio-economic factors in genetic algorithm..?
     - and how we can get these values of distribution..

 ### 1. Data Collection
     - Collecting Satellite imagery of the residential area - Google Earth